 I've yet to meet a small business owner that understands the nuances of PPC.
 Those that have made their way to AdWords never got to the memo on geo-targeting.
 Will adding an SEM boutique help Google or Yahoo! help the small businessman?
 I don't know but my guess is it won't.
 Not because they won't offer a valuable service but because small business needs to be sold on SEM personally.

 The relationship between local search marketer and client must be personal to attain the best results.
 Set and forget will not do, I'll argue someone in New Jersey cannot efficiently run a search marketing campaign for a florist in Sacramento California.
+The best person to run a search marketing campaign for the Sacramento florist is a marketer in Sacramento.
+Ultimately this is where search marketing for small (local) business is headed.

-"Census data show there were 5.7 million firms with employees and 17.6 million without employees in 2002 (and 18.6 million without employees in 2003).
+Consider these facts in helping understand the scope of small business; "Census data show there were 5.7 million firms with employees and 17.6 million without employees in 2002 (and 18.6 million without employees in 2003).
 Applying the sole proprietorship growth rates to the nonemployer figures and similar Department of Labor growth rates to the employer figures produces the 24.7 million figure.
 Small firms with fewer than 500 employees represent 99.9 percent of the 24.7 million businesses, as the most recent data show there are 17,000 large businesses.

 That's a whole lot of small businesses and arguably an unlimited base of advertising clients.
 While it's still very early in the SEM for SMB game I suggest the future is at the ultra-local level.